Davion Taylor: Philadelphia Eagles

 Taylor was drafted by the Eagles in the third round with the 103rd overall pick of the 2020 NFL draft.
 He was placed on injured reserve on December 9, 2020.
 He was designated to return from injured reserve on December 30, and began practicing with the team again, but the team did not activate him before the end of the season.

 Taylor took on a starting role with the team in Week 6 of the 2021 season, but was placed on injured reserve on November 24 due to a knee injury.

 Taylor was released on August 31, 2022, and re-signed to the practice squad.
 On February 15, 2023, Taylor signed a reserve/future contract with the Eagles.
 On August 6, the Eagles released Taylor.

 Chicago Bears

 On August 17, 2023, Taylor signed with the Chicago Bears.
 He was waived on August 29, 2023.

 Arizona Cardinals

 On September 26, 2023, Taylor was signed to the Arizona Cardinals practice squad.
 He was released on October 10.
 On December 20, Taylor was re-signed to the Cardinals practice squad.
 He was not signed to a reserve/future contract after the season, and thus became a free agent upon the expiration of his practice squad contract.

 Ottawa Redblacks

 Taylor signed with the Ottawa Redblacks on March 18, 2024.
+He played for the Redblacks for two seasons and became a free agent upon the expiry of his contract on February 10, 2026.